Genijarl/OpenSource/CONTRIBUTE.md

 ## Ethics
-There shall be no degrading comments regarding ethnicity, religion, sexual orientation, sexual harassment or other subjects that can offend individuals in any part related to this project.
+There shall be no degrading comments regarding ethnicity, religion, sexual orientation, sexual harassment or other subjects that can offend individuals in any section of this project.

 ## Summary